Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/README.md

 #### Disable Azure SDK Logs

-By default, the Azure Monitor Distro collects [client library requests and responses to Azure services](https://learn.microsoft.com/dotnet/azure/sdk/logging#logging-using-azuremonitoropentelemetryaspnetcore).
+By default, the Azure Monitor Distro collects [logs from Azure SDKs](https://learn.microsoft.com/dotnet/azure/sdk/logging#logging-using-azuremonitoropentelemetryaspnetcore).
 These are visible in your application's console output as well as in the Application Insights Traces.

 This can be configured or disabled in the appsettings.json.